motm-therapy/website/docs/services.md

 # Our Services

 We provide out-patient psychotherapy sessions for individuals and couples.

-We also provide testing services for clients referred to us by a psychologist.

 Initial psychotherapy intake session appointments are ninety (90) minutes.

 Subsequent psychotherapy session appointments are sixty (60) minutes.

+We also provide testing services for clients referred to us by psychologists.

 We see anyone _**ages 13 and up**_.